jlvale/usbMonitoring-salt-formula/README.md

   3. `mkdir grok-exporter` and `cd grok-exporter/`
   3. Create the salt formula: `vim init.sls` with the following content from [init.sls](https://github.com/jlvale/usbMonitoring-salt-formula/blob/master/salt/grok-exporter/init.sls).

-  3. `mkdir /files` inside the grok-exporter directory and `mv {grok-exporter}.tar ` created in step 2.
+  3. `mkdir /files` inside the grok-exporter directory and `mv {grok-exporter}.tar ` created in step 2 to this directory.

 4. This step contains the needed metadata for using the graphical web interface of SUSE Manager, so if you are just using a common salt-master you don´t need to repeat these next steps.